Biomass: Biotechnology

 Biomass is also used as a term for the mass of microorganisms that are used to produce industrial products like enzymes and medicines.

 Bioproducts

-Examples of emerging bioproducts or biobased products include biofuels, bioenergy, biochar, starch-based and cellulose-based ethanol, bio-based adhesives, biochemicals, bioplastics, etc.
+Examples of emerging bioproducts or biobased products include biofuels, bioenergy, biochar, starch-based and cellulose-based ethanol, bio-based adhesives, biochemicals, bioplastics, biogas/biomethane, and hydrogen from biogas.

 Biological wastewater treatment

 In biological wastewater treatment processes, such as the activated sludge process, the term "biomass" is used to denote the mass of bacteria and other microorganisms that break down pollutants in wastewater.
 The biomass forms part of sewage sludge.